Slides 📊

 Fig. 5.1 Exapmle of a PMF in table form

 For some special random variables, a mathematical formula is used to describe the PMF.
-For example,
+One example is:

 Support

-The support of a discrete random variable is the set of all possible values that have a positive probability:
+The support of a discrete random variable is the set of all possible values with a positive probability:

 Validity of a PMF

-For a probability mass function to be valid, the following conditions must be satisfied:
+For a probability mass function to be valid, the following conditions must hold.

 \[\sum_{x \in \text{supp}(X)} p_X(x) = 1\]